geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 23. To verify whether deleting this group affected any of its members, select **Users** and then **Active Users** in the left-hand navigation pane.

-24. In the **Active users** list verify that the two members of the Inside Sales group, Ada Russell and Alan Yoo, still appear in the list of users.
+24. In the **Active users** list verify that the two members of the Inside Sales group, **Diego Siciliani** and **Lynne Robbins**, still appear in the list of users.
 This verifies that deleting a group does not delete the user accounts that were members of the group.

 25. Remain logged into the domain controller VM with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 3 – Recover Groups using PowerShell

 In this task, you will use Windows PowerShell to recover the Inside Sales group that you previously deleted.
 To use Windows PowerShell to perform this Azure AD-related task, the Windows Azure Active Directory PowerShell Module must be installed.

-Note: You should have installed the Windows Azure Active Directory PowerShell Module during the prior lab.
+**NOTE:** You should have installed the Windows Azure Active Directory PowerShell Module in the prior lab.

 1. If you’re not logged into the LON-DC1 VM as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.